VasanthNanajappan/OCR-FaceRecognition-Loan-Platform/README.md

   * **Admin Login**: Navigate to `/AdminLogin`.
 (Check `1loanverficationdb.sql` for default admin credentials if any).
   * **User Login/Registration**: Navigate to `/UserLogin` or `/NewUser`.
 Follow the prompts for registration, which will involve live face verification.
   * Explore the various functionalities for loan application, status tracking, and admin management.

-## Future Enhancements

-  * **Containerization**: Implement Docker for easier deployment and environment consistency.
-  * **Cloud Deployment**: Deploy the application on a cloud platform (AWS, Azure, GCP).
-  * **Enhanced Security**: Implement environment variables for sensitive credentials (database, API keys) instead of hardcoding.
-Add robust input validation and error handling.
-  * **Improved UI/UX**: Modernize the frontend design for a more intuitive user experience.
-  * **Testing**: Implement unit and integration tests for core functionalities.
-  * **API for External Services**: Develop a RESTful API for external systems to interact with the loan management system.
-  * **Robust Logging**: Implement a comprehensive logging strategy.

-## Contribution

-Contributions are welcome\!
-Please feel free to fork the repository, make your changes, and submit a pull request.

-## License

-This project is open-source.
-Please refer to the `LICENSE` file for details.
-*(If you don't have a LICENSE file, consider adding one, e.g., MIT, Apache 2.0.)*